adobe/aem-project-archetype/README.md

 The hostname and port of the instance can be changed with the following user defined properties:
 * `aem.host` and `aem.port` for the author instance.
 * `aem.publish.host` and `aem.publish.port` for the publish instance.

-## Notes

-If the archetype is executed in interactive mode the first time properties with default values can't be changed (see [ARCHETYPE-308](https://issues.apache.org/jira/browse/ARCHETYPE-308) for more details).
-The value can be changed when the property confirmation at the end is denied and the questionnaire gets repeated, or by passing the parameter in the command line (e.g.
-`-DincludeExamples=n`).

-When running on Windows and generating the dispatcher configuration, you should be running in an elevated command prompt or the Windows Subsystem for Linux (see [#329](https://github.com/adobe/aem-project-archetype/issues/329)).